2G Magazine's International Ideas Competition

 The competition is intended as a reflection on the contemporary metropolis that pays attention to the tension between global interests and local needs.
 The site is chosen for the Venice Lagoon Lagoon Park.

 The park project aims to reclaim the urban idea of the lagoon as a complex network of communications and settlements, through a hypothetical re-colonization of the territory of the lagoon, the decentralization and atomization of a program of uses, and the reclaiming of the idea of the lagoon as an urban constellation is absolutely integrated in its natural environment.
-The program for planning this rehabilitation will consist of Urban Park and Lagoon prototypes.1st Prize
+The program for planning this rehabilitation will consist of Urban Park and Lagoon prototypes.

 Thomas Raynaud, Cyrille Berger, France